 Scheduling Any cancellations or adjustments made to the lesson time must be done a minimum of 24 hours in advance in order to receive a makeup or rescheduled lesson, except in case of illness.
 If the student arrives late, I am unable to account for the time missed due to the constraints of my schedule.
 Any “no show” lessons are forfeit.
 If I have to cancel lessons for any reason, we will work to find a time to reschedule or else the lesson will be discounted from the next month’s tuition.
 Notice of discontinuation of lessons is requested two weeks in advance.

 Illness If the student has been throwing up or stayed home from school for any illness related reason within the past 24 hours, you must notify me before the class.
 We will work to find a makeup time when you/they are well.
 If they arrive to a class and I find that the student has been sick or home from school that day, I reserve the right to end that lesson.
 Students who are mildly ill can schedule a Skype or Google Hangout lesson during their regular time.

-Lessons My standard lesson length is generally thirty minutes for children age four and five, forty-five minutes for children ages 6-9, and one hour for children ten and over, teenagers, and adults, at a frequency of once per week.
+Lessons My standard lesson length is generally thirty minutes for children age 4-6, forty-five minutes for children ages 7-10, and one hour for children over ten, teenagers, and adults, at a frequency of once per week.
 Detailed information on the breakdown of the lesson time can be found here.